Maroon 5: 2007–2008: It Won't Be Soon Before Long

 To support the album, the band performed on a ten-date club tour in which visited small venues in Europe and the United States from April to June 2007.
 The band followed with a concert that streamed live via MSN Music in mid-June.
 On July 10, it opened for The Police in Miami, and followed with an acoustic performance at the Miami club, Studio A, the next day.
-Later, the band headlined the It Won't Be Soon Before Long Tour took place in late 2007, where they toured 28 cities in North America.
-The tour began September 29 in Detroit touring in 28 cities in North America and concluded November 10, 2007 in Las Vegas.
+The band headlined the It Won't Be Soon Before Long Tour took place in late 2007, where they toured 28 cities in North America.
+The tour began September 29 touring in 28 cities in North America and concluded November 10, 2007.
 The Hives, as the tour's special guest, performed on all of the dates while Sara Bareilles, Kevin Michael and Phantom Planet each performed in a portion of the tour.
 It toured with Dashboard Confessional in their world tour and on March 28, 2008, it began touring with OneRepublic, Brandi Carlile, and Ry Cuming.
-The band has performed "Makes Me Wonder" on season 6 and "If I Never See Your Face Again" in season 7 of American Idol, which they also appeared on the show's special edition entitled "Idol Gives Back" in the latter season.
+The band has performed "Makes Me Wonder" on season 6 and "If I Never See Your Face Again" in season 7 of American Idol, which they also appeared on the show's special edition titled "Idol Gives Back" in the latter season.
 In May 2008, Maroon 5 released a new duet version of "If I Never See Your Face Again", with Rihanna.
 It appeared on both the band's re-released second album and Rihanna's re-release of her album Good Girl Gone Bad.
-The band's song "Goodnight Goodnight", was appeared on The CW's fall 2008 advertisement.
+The band's song "Goodnight Goodnight", appeared on The CW's fall 2008 advertisement.
 Maroon 5 also performed with the song in CSI: NY, where they guest star in the fifth season episode "Page Turner" in October 2008.